How to Apply

 Step Three: Complete Formal Grant Application

-If you are an existing grantee or if your LOI has been approved, we send you a formal grant application.
+If you are an existing grantee or if your LOI has been approved, we will send you a formal grant application.
 Grant applications from organizations that have not been invited to apply cannot be considered.

 Please complete the entire application with all attachments in the format we provide.
 Financial data must reported in US dollars.
 If you have questions about the application, please feel free to email us at email@example.com.
 Grant applications must be submitted by November 1st to be reviewed in the first quarter of the following calendar year.
 We will let you know of our decision by the end of the first quarter.